-The purpose of the CAP grant is to identify, select, and implement a combination of an evidencebased interventions and environmental strategies to prevent and/or delay the onset of alcohol, tobacco and other drug use.
+The purpose of the CAP grant is to identify, select, and implement a combination of an evidence-based interventions and environmental strategies to prevent and/or delay the onset of alcohol, tobacco and other drug use.

-Prevention efforts shall target youth and young adults between the ages of 12 to 25 living in Washington DC, specifically within neighborhoods in a proposed ward.
+Prevention efforts shall target youth and young adults between the ages of 12 to 25 living in Washington DC, specifically within neighborhoods in a proposed ward [ward three (3) and/or ward four (4)].
 Furthermore, for the purposes of this grant, interventions and strategies should focus on offering positive alternatives to unhealthy behaviors such as substance use.